Greenfield Beach, South Coast, New South Wales © Destination NSW

 - Drive time: 30 minutes

-Learn about Eden’s long-standing relationship with the whale on a Cat Balou Ocean Discovery Tour cruise today.
+Back onshore, head into Eden to share oven baked barramundi or crispy Japanese prawns and a classic cocktail at The Seahorse Inn Brasserie.
+Learn about Eden’s long-standing relationship with the whale on a Cat Balou Ocean Discovery Tour cruise in the afternoon.
 Hear about old Tom the killer whale while you try to catch magnificent humpbacks breaching and lunging in vast Twofold Bay.

 Day 5: Eden to Tathra